 MAP students pursue all academic majors offered by the College.
 They have continued into graduate school and have entered professions such as accounting, education, law, and medicine.

 The MAP Program is based on the beliefs that education is a pathway to success and if given the opportunity, any student can reach his or her full potential and succeed.

-How the BRIDGE Works
+How MAP Works

-- First year students are placed in their own section of FYE 101, taught by their faculty advisor
+- First-year students are placed in their own section of FYE 101, taught by their faculty advisor.

-- First year students receive individual academic monitoring and are expected to meet with their Advisor regularly for academic counseling and support
+- First-year students receive individual academic monitoring and are expected to meet with their advisor regularly for academic counseling and support.